Macmillan Digital Storytelling Project

 What happens in the workshops?

 We spend the first session getting to know each other.
 We'll watch some digital stories and chat about them and our ideas for our own stories.
 Then, we'll share our stories in pairs or groups.
-Over the six weeks, we'll support you to write your story, record the narration, and edit it into a video using simple digital tools.
+Over the seven weeks, we'll support you to write your story, record the narration, and edit it into a video using simple digital tools.
 Finally, we'll share and celebrate the finished stories as a group.

 Who runs the workshops?